iamkirankumaryadav/Library/Data Science/Gradient Descent.md

 - It measures the difference between the actual class labels and the predicted probabilities from a model.
 - **Low Cross-Entropy Loss:** The predicted probability for the correct class is high (Correct Classification).
 - **High Cross-Entrophy Loss:** The predicted probability for the correct class is low (Wrong Classification).
-- It works well for both binary and multi-class classification problems.
+- It is widely used for both **binary** and **multi-class classification** problems.

 ## Stochastic Gradient Descent Algorithm
 - SGD is a variant of gradient descent optimized for large datasets.
-- Instead of calculating the gradient using the entire dataset, SGD randomly selects a small random subset (batch) of data points.
+- Instead of calculating the gradient using the entire dataset, SGD uses a small random subset (batch) of data points.
+- This makes training faster and more memory-efficient compared to standard gradient descent.
 - SGD is used for training deep neural networks (CNNs and RNNs) and GenAI models (VAEs and GANs)
 - VAN: Variational Autoencoders | GAN: Generative Adversarial Networks.